dirac-institute/kbmod_imdiff_recipe/README.md

 DECam `i` filter data taken on the night of 18.03.2021 for the DDDF survey.

+The repository uses Git LFS to provide the data.

 To run the processing execute

 ```bash